Canop/starry/README.md

 	starry

-Starry will tell you about new repositories and rising or dropping stars:
+Starry will tell you about new repositories and rising or fading stars:

 ![changes](doc/changes.png)

+If you just want to know from time to time what your friends are up to, you don't need more.

 If you want regular data, you should probably add a cron rule.